davidkensell/gatsby-portfolio-dev/README.md

 ```
 ### Recaptcha

 To use the recaptcha this template has built-in, go to [Google reCaptcha](https://www.google.com/recaptcha/admin/create) and create one.
-Add your site to authorized domains (and you may want to add localhost for testing).
+Add your site to authorized domains (and you may want to add `localhost` for testing).

-**_IMPORTANT_** Your reCaptcha must be v2 to work with Netlify.
+**_IMPORTANT_** Your **reCaptcha must be v2** to work with Netlify.
 A v3 reCaptcha, which Google defaults to, will error.

 Add your public key to your site's data on `data/config.js`.

-When deploying on Netlify, add the private key to their "Build environment variables."
+When deploying on Netlify, add your keys (including private) to their "Build environment variables."
 Use the following names:

 ```bash
 SITE_RECAPTCHA_KEY=xxxxx